-There are 18 stretches of road in Norway so spectacular they have been designated National Tourist Routes.
+There are 18 stretches of road in Norway so spectacular they have been designated National Scenic Routes.
 One of those is road 889 to Havøysund.
 Despite living in Finnmark until I moved south to start my university studies about 15 years ago I had not experienced this road yet – so this trip was long overdue.

 Road 889 winding through a rugged landscape

 The National Scenic Route to Havøysund runs from the costal sami village Kokelv to fishing village Havøysund, a total distance of 67 km.
 For most of the trip we drove with the Arctic Ocean on one side and a barren rocky landscape on the other.